 Staring at your computer screen, smartphone or other digital devices for long periods won’t cause permanent eye damage, but your eyes may feel dry and tired.

 March is Workplace Eye Wellness Month!
+While consistently being on your computer will not permanently damage your vision, it can make your eyes feel irritated and fatigued.
 If a day at the office leaves your eyes dry, red and irritated, try these eye ergonomics tips to make them more comfortable.

 Here are some Eye Ergonomics Tips

 - Sit about 25 inches, or arm’s length, from the computer screen.
 Position the screen so your eye gaze is slightly downward.
 Adjust your screen to be at a right angle away from any direct light source.